-Ms. Flynn was appointed Chief Financial Officer on 5 October 2016.
-Ms. Flynn is paid an annual salary of €180,000 and is eligible for a bonus of up to 50% of her annual salary.
-The Company can terminate the employment agreement on twelve months' notice, or payment in lieu of notice, at an estimated cost of \$223,000 to Falcon.
-This contract does not include a "change of control" provision
+Ms. Flynn was appointed Chief Financial Officer on 5 October 2016 and Director on 2 May 2022.
+Ms. Flynn is paid an annual salary of €200,000 and is eligible for a bonus of up to 50% of her annual salary.
+The Company can terminate the employment agreement on twelve months' notice, or payment in lieu of notice, at an estimated cost of \$237,000 to Falcon.
+This contract includes a "change of control" provision, where in the event of a sale of the Company's assets or a change in the ownership of the Company, Ms Flynn is entitled to 12 months' salary, at an estimated cost of \$237,000.
+The change of control provisions also applies in the event of a change of control within 12 months following the termination of Ms. Flynn's employment contract.